 Go to the SSO page on our website.
 Enter username and password at the prompt.
 If you do not currently have an account, click on the Create an Account link.
 Click the “Slide survey click here” button under “Slide Survey Online” in the middle of the homepage.
 Click “Continue” button to access to access the current cases and the archived cases.
 Select the current cases proceed to review the content of each case, and answer pre-test questions.
 The percent correct will be displayed when all responses are submitted.
 If less than 80%, you may re-submit answers until a “passing score” of 80% is achieved, a requirement to claim CME credits (see details below).

 Accreditation Statement: The Society for Pediatric Pathology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AMA Credit Designation Statement: The Society for Pediatric Pathology designates this enduring material for a maximum of 18 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Canadian Physicians: This program is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the Canadian Association of Pathologists on December 2, 2015.
-The program expires December 31, 2019.
-Remember to visit MAINPORT to record your learning and outcomes.
-You may claim a maximum of 6 hour(s).
-(18 credits are automatically calculated).
+Canadian Physicians: This event is an Accredited Group Learning Activity (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada and approved by the Canadian Association of Pathologists-Association Canadienne des pathologistes.
+You may claim a maximum of 6 hours (credits are automatically calculated).

 International Physicians: The American Medical Association has determined that physicians not licensed in the US who participate in this CME activity are eligible for AMA PRA Category 1 Credits™.